Zakerous76/analythings-viz-2-fastAPI-integration/README.md

-# 🏠 Real Estate Dashboard (FastAPI + Plotly)
+# 🏠 Real Estate Dashboard Plot API (FastAPI + Plotly)

-This project is a **FastAPI web application** that serves **interactive Plotly charts** for real estate sales, population, and weather data.
+This project is a **FastAPI web application** that provides **interactive Plotly charts** for real estate sales, population statistics, and weather data.
-All plots are rendered as **self-contained HTML**, so they can be viewed directly in the browser without extra frontend code.
+All charts are served as **self-contained HTML**, allowing them to be viewed directly in the browser without any additional frontend setup.
+Optionally, the application can be easily adapted to serve **JSON data** for integration with custom frontend frameworks or dashboards.

 ---

 ![project-9](https://github.com/user-attachments/assets/f4144d0e-2758-453d-8965-bc87f0a3fc57)